caemillan/Courses/README.md

 If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/ropensci/Hydrology/issues) , or make some changes and [submit a pull request](https://github.com/ropensci/Hydrology/pulls) .
 If you can’t contribute on GitHub, [send Sam Albers an email](mailto:sam.albers@gmail.com) .
 If you have an issue with one of the packages discussed below, please contact the maintainer of that package.

+ ## Courses to begin with Python

+ - [Geo-Python](https://geo-python-site.readthedocs.io/en/latest/): The Geo-Python course teaches you the basic concepts of programming and scientific data analysis using the Python programming language in a format that is easy to learn and understand (no previous programming experience required).
+Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.
+Geo-Python is organized by the [Department of Geosciences and Geography](https://www.helsinki.fi/en/faculty-science/faculty/geosciences-and-geography) at the University of Helsinki.

 ## Data Retrieval

 **Hydrological data sources (surface water/groundwater quantity and quality)**